nirajp82/DataScience_MachineLearning/03_AnacondaVirtualEnvironment/03_VirtualEnvironments.md

-Got it 👍 — here’s a **general-purpose README.md** (no mention of lectures), written like proper documentation:

----

 # Anaconda Virtual Environments

 Anaconda provides a built-in environment manager, making it easy to create and manage **isolated Python environments**.